10 Classic Cars That Have Stood the Test of Time

 Toyota Corolla (1966 – Present)

 Introduced in 1966, the Toyota Corolla was the best-selling car worldwide by 1974.
 In 1997, the reliable family car became the highest selling car of all time.
-To date, more than 45 million Corolla models have been sold throughout the world!
+To date, more than 45 million Corolla models have been sold throughout the world.
 Since its creation, the car has been through 11 generations spanning five decades.
 The 2019 Toyota Corolla features an all new sleek-looking, modern design.
 It’s equipped with a 1.8-liter four-cylinder engine that’s good for 132 horsepower and 128 pound-feet of torque.
-Do airbags go bad?
-You won’t like the answer.

 Honda Civic (1972 – Present)